Business Office Representative Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Workers with less than five years' experience earn around $31K on average, and those who have five to 10 years under their belts see a higher median salary of $30K.
-After working for 10 to 20 years, Business Office Representatives make a median salary of $35K.
-Folks who claim more than 20 years of relevant experience actually report a comparatively lower median income of $29K.
+Folks with fewer than five years of experience take home $29K on average, and those who have worked for five to 10 years see a bigger median salary of $30K.
+After working for 10 to 20 years, Business Office Representatives make a median salary of $36K.
+Survey participants with more than two decades under their belts actually report earning less than people with less experience; the former take home only $29K on average.